jokecamp/jokecamp.com/_posts/2014-08-08-getting-started-with-iisnode.md

 - if you are trying to setup a socket server keep the `nodeProcessCountPerApplication=1` setting at 1.
 The socket handshake will fail if the client ends up negotiating with multiple/different node.exe instances.

 - Most of the example code and demos assume you will host your application at the "Default Web Site" root level in iis.
-However, if you are hosting at a sub diretory level like "Default Web Site/app."
+However, if you are hosting at a sub directory level like "Default Web Site/app."
 You will need to add some extra configuration for the socket.io server.
 You will need to specify the full paths for socket.io.

 - socket.io has just upgraded its api from 0.9 to 1.0.
 Most of the iisnode examples target v 0.9.
 Be mindful of your version since there were some socket.io API changes.